trinidad/trinidad_init_services/README.md

 If any of the required options are not provided in the configuration file, then the installer will prompt you for them.
-If you're running this as part of an environment initialization script than use the *--no-ask* option or provide only the defaults file path on the command line (make sure all required options are there) :
+If you're running this as part of an environment initialization script than use the *--know* option or provide only the defaults file path on the command line (make sure all required options are there) :

-    $ jruby -S trinidad_init_service trinidad_init_defaults.yml
+    $ jruby -S trinidad_init_service --know trinidad_init_defaults.yml

 **NOTE:** Do not confuse the *defaults.yml* "configuration" file with Trinidad's